UTDQi/Fire_Incidents/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of Chatgpt3.5.
+The title were written with the help of ChatGPT3.5.
 The entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist